idavis/jetson-containers/docs/build-windows.md

 3. Run build tasks in VS Code to create jetson-containers images

   * In the previous step, a new Visual Studio Code instance should have opened.
-Inside of the VS Code instance, press "CTRL+SHIFT++B" to bring up a list of available build tasks and select one to begin building the associated jetson-containers image(s)
+Inside of the VS Code instance, press "CTRL+SHIFT+B" to bring up a list of available build tasks and select one to begin building the associated jetson-containers image(s)